 - b.
-Applicants can submit an appeal against the outcome of specific elements of the national application process on the following grounds: - that the process was not applied with appropriate diligence or due care, or that the panel did not follow due process, and this resulted in an error. - that any decision regarding the application/assessment was made in a prejudicial way, that is, where there is evidence of prejudice, bias or conflict of interest during the process. - a service interruption through the UKFPO's application website (Oriel) disadvantaged the applicant (applies to all processes except the Clinical Assessment and the IFST process). - c.
+Applicants can submit an appeal against the outcome of specific elements of the national application process on the following grounds: - that the UKFPO did not apply the process with appropriate diligence or due care.
+The applicant feels that the UKFPO made an error in their assessment of their application - that any decision regarding the application/assessment was made in a prejudicial way, that is, where there is evidence of prejudice, bias or conflict of interest during the process. - That the applicant was disadvantaged by a service interruption to Oriel (applies to all processes except the Clinical Assessment and the IFST process). - c.
 The procedure will be fair and transparent, and the final decisions will be made in accordance with relevant employment legislation and statutory procedures. - d.
 Applicant privacy and confidentiality will be respected, subject to the need for an open and fair investigation and for the outcome of the investigation to be reported appropriately.
-The intention is both to protect the applicant's privacy and to protect those involved with the appeal process.
+The intention is both to protect the applicant's privacy and to protect those involved with the appeal process. - e.

-e.
 The UKFPO will appoint an independent panel who will consider all appeals.
 The panel will consist of a minimum of three people (but will usually consist of more than three) and will include an appropriate representative from a medical school and from a foundation school.
 At least one member of the panel will be a clinician.